Uruguay (capital Montevideo) and neighboring states

 Imports - commodities

 Rrefined oil 10.0%, crude oil 9.0%, passenger vehicles 4.0%, transportation vehicles 2.7%, vehicles parts 2.0%, cellular phones 2.1%

-Ranks 41st among 140 countries (higher rank number is more equal, lower rank number is less equal).
+Ranks 41st among 140 countries (lower rank number is less equal).
 Less equal than Britain, which ranks 94th.
 More equal than Mexico, which ranks 19th.

 Urugary's corruption index figure at 7.0 for 2011 compares favorable to Mexico's, at 3.0.
 There seems to be a rough correlation in the world between large inequalities in income and corruption.

 2006: 2.9% of GDP (ranks 134th)